 Foreign language films must be made available with English subtitles.

 NVFF does not require premiere status.
 Entries may not be televised or widely available online before November 15, 2021.
 IF UNSURE OF STATUS PLEASE INQUIRE.

-Films with U.S. distribution may be considered but are not eligible for the core competition.
+Films with U.S. distribution may be considered but are not eligible for the core feature competition.
 NVFF does not pay screening fees for films.

 Accepted films are requested to provide an electronic press kit including: